Nations reopen yet struggle to define ‘a new normal’

 Business was slow Wednesday at a Paris farmer’s market with a mixed mood among the masked, gloved vendors.
 A man selling peonies and petunias said he was glad to get out and see shoppers again, while a woman selling asparagus and tomatoes behind a makeshift plastic screen grumbled that her customers were buying less than usual.

-Fears about job security are not unwarranted.
-Airline engine maker Rolls-Royce announced plans Wednesday to cut 9,000 workers as it grapples with the collapse in air travel due to the pandemic.
+Aircraft engine maker Rolls-Royce announced plans Wednesday to cut 9,000 workers as it grapples with the collapse in air travel.
 In general, those jobs come with good pay and benefits, and losing them is a sharp blow to local communities.

 Many governments, including those in scores of U.S. states, are in fierce disagreement over what the new normal should even be.